-What is alectinib (Alectinib) and why is the latest news a positive step for lung cancer patients?
+What is alectinib (Alecensa) and why is the latest news a positive step for lung cancer patients?

-How effective is alectinib (Alectinib)?
+How effective is alectinib (Alecensa)?
 The latest news and updates.

 What does this mean, and why is this significant for patients with lung cancer worldwide?

 About the latest progress on Alecensa (alectinib)Alectinibis a prescription medicine used to treat people with advanced non-small cell lung cancer (NSCLC), and whose type of NSCLC is caused by an abnormal anaplastic lymphoma kinase (ALK) gene.